US mass shooters exploited gaps, errors in background checks

 A study by Harvard University researchers published in 2017 found that 22 percent of current gun owners who acquired a firearm in the previous two years reported doing so without a background check.

-While American’s are allowed to make their own firearms, they cannot do so commercially.
+While Americans are allowed to make their own firearms, they cannot do so commercially.
 It is illegal to make and sell guns as a business without being a licensed dealer or manufacturer.
 Some sales at gun shows also are not subject to a background check.

 TOOK FROM RELATIVES: NEWTOWN, CONNECTICUT; MARYSVILLE, WASHINGTON AND SANTA FE, TEXAS

-The 20-year-old who killed 20 students and 6 adults at an elementary school in Newtown, Connecticut, took the firearms he used from his mother’s collection.
+The 20-year-old who killed 20 students and six adults at an elementary school in Newtown, Connecticut, took the firearms he used from his mother’s collection.
 Adam Lanza killed her first in the home they shared before going to the Sandy Hook Elementary School, where he carried out his attack in 2012.

 In 2014, 15-year-old Jaylen Fryberg killed four classmates and wounded one other in Marysville, Washington, before killing himself.
-He was armed with .40-caliber Beretta Px4 Storm handgun that he stole from his father.
+He was armed with a .40-caliber Beretta Px4 Storm handgun that he stole from his father.
 Fryberg’s father was later convicted of illegally obtaining the gun for failing to acknowledge on federal firearm forms that he was the subject of a tribal domestic-violence protective order.
 That order was never sent into the state or federal criminal databases.

 Dimitrios Pagourtzis, a 17-year-old high school student in Santa Fe, Texas, is accused of killing eight students and two substitute teachers in 2018 with a shotgun and pistol he took from his father’s closet.

-LEGALLY ACQUIRED: LAS VEGAS; AURORA, COLORADO; ROSEBURG, OREGON AND ORLANDO AND PARKLAND, FLORIDA
+LEGALLY ACQUIRED: LAS VEGAS; AURORA, COLORADO; ROSEBURG, OREGON, AND ORLANDO AND PARKLAND, FLORIDA

 The gunmen who carried out attacks at a high school in Parkland, Florida; the Pulse nightclub in Orlando, Florida; Umpqua Community College in Roseburg, Oregon and a movie theater in Aurora, Colorado, all passed background checks and purchased their firearms legally.